 “All the Way to Memphis” **

 [Note: north of Clarksdale the Old Hwy 61 runs parallel to the new road all the way up, without breaks, to Walls just south of the Mississippi-Tennessee state line.
 The Memphis suburbs start soon after.
-But it’s night-time so I wouldn’t have seen any scenery and I only had an hour or so to get to Memphis: I needed speed and the old road would take much longer than I had available.
+But it was night-time so I wouldn’t have seen anything and I only had an hour or so to get to Memphis.
+I needed speed and the old road would take much longer than I had available.
 So, on my next visit to the area, I will definitely take the Old Highway 61 from Clarksdale to Memphis.]

 Reflections: Backed by the River, Fronted by the Grave